-FIGURE A12: THE INFLATION VERSUS UNEMPLOYMENT TRADE-OFF, SPLIT BY INCOME
+FIGURE A13: THE INFLATION VERSUS UNEMPLOYMENT TRADE-OFF, SPLIT BY INCOME

 Notes: The figure reports the share of respondents whose answers are reflected by the statement listed alongside 90% confidence intervals.
-When the question involves an intensity scale, the reported variable combines responses by aggregating them towards the two values indicated by the corresponding label.
 The share reporting those who say that inflation and unemployment are negatively related is conditional on saying they are related.
 For more details on the questionnaire, see Appendix A.4.

-FIGURE A13: WORD CLOUD FOR "HIGH INFLATION IS CAUSED BY...
+FIGURE A14: WORD CLOUD FOR "HIGH INFLATION IS CAUSED BY...
 [OPEN-ENDED TEXT]"

-FIGURE A14: WORD CLOUD FOR "IF INFLATION INCREASES TOO MUCH, I WORRY ABOUT...
+FIGURE A15: WORD CLOUD FOR "IF INFLATION INCREASES TOO MUCH, I WORRY ABOUT...
 [OPEN-ENDED TEXT]"

-FIGURE A15: WORD CLOUD FOR "THE MOST IMPORTANT IMPACT OF INFLATION ON MY LIFE HAS BEEN...
+FIGURE A16: WORD CLOUD FOR "THE MOST IMPORTANT IMPACT OF INFLATION ON MY LIFE HAS BEEN...
 [OPEN-ENDED TEXT]"

-FIGURE A16: WORD CLOUD FOR "WHEN HEARING RISING INFLATION I FEEL...[OPEN-ENDED TEXT]"
+FIGURE A17: WORD CLOUD FOR "WHEN HEARING RISING INFLATION I FEEL...
+[OPEN-ENDED TEXT]"

-FIGURE A17: WORD CLOUD FOR "WHEN I WENT TO THE STORE AND SAW THAT PRICES WERE HIGHER, I FELT ANGRY AT...
+FIGURE A18: WORD CLOUD FOR "WHEN I WENT TO THE STORE AND SAW THAT PRICES WERE HIGHER, I FELT ANGRY AT...
 [OPEN-ENDED TEXT]"